 Trusted Application Protection (TAP) is a powerful capability of BeyondTrust’s Privilege Management for Windows product.
 TAP enhances security against malware—including ransomware--and phishing attacks by adding context that stops attack chain tools that may exploit commonly used and legitimate applications.
-This also gives organization's protection against fileless malware and living of the land (LotL) attacks.
+This also gives organizations protection against fileless malware and living off the land (LotL) attacks.
 Working together, the BeyondTrust privilege management product’s least privilege, application control, and application protection capabilities give organizations a powerful way to secure users, sessions, and endpoints against a broad array of common and sophisticated attacks to drastically reduce the enterprise threat surface, while always optimizing for end-user productivity.

 In this blog, I’ll briefly cover how the Trusted Application Protection capability evolved and how it works, and I will also provide some examples, including a short video.

 As a consultant specializing in endpoint privilege security, my role allows me to engage with many organizations who are looking to improve their security posture wherever possible.
 You may be thinking that this is a tough (and rewarding) gig—and you’d be correct!
 Most challenges to security controls rightly revolve around one main area – end-user productivity.
 If we could switch off the Internet, it would solve many problems – but ultimately, the end users will suffer productivity loss.

 While end users, generally, cannot be impeded in their day-to-day role, the big challenge is that end user-interactions often instigate security issues; clicking on the wrong link, visiting the wrong website at the wrong time, or opening that one attachment that got through filtering.